kele23/webpack-aem-pages-plugin/README.md

-# webpack-static-pages-plugin
+# webpack-aem-pages-plugin
-Webpack plugin to handle HTML static pages and components
+Webpack plugin to handle AEM static pages and components with webpack